dcasadevall/rpg-server/docs/2-infrastructure.md

 Because we do not have a load balancer on top of GameSim instances, the clients cannot be routed to the right instance via the gameSimId.
 Because of that, game clients will need the IP:Port given to them after a new simulation session is joined or created.
-This means that our Metadata Service needs to act as a load balancer at an application level, and store / fetch the GameSim routing information in the RDS Database.
+This means that our Metadata Service needs to act as a load balancer at an application level, and store / fetch the GameSim routing information in DynamoDb.
 In a production environment, we would favor using an NLB and use the GameSimId as a seed for the routing / instance selection, which would all be handled by the load balancer.

 - **Self-Registration**:
   Upon startup, each GameSim instance will register itself with the Metadata Service, providing its public IP / port.
-  The Metadata Service stores this info in the RDS database, as well as initializing the number of active sessions to 0.
+  The Metadata Service stores this info in DynamoDb, as well as initializing the number of active sessions to 0.

 - **Heartbeat / Health Checks**:
   GameSim instances periodically (e.g., every 30 seconds) send heartbeat messages to the Metadata Service to signal they are healthy and available.

 - **Session Allocation**:
-  When a new session is created, the Metadata Service selects a healthy GameSim instance with available capacity and updates the amount of active sessions for that instance in RDS.
+  When a new session is created, the Metadata Service selects a healthy GameSim instance with available capacity and updates the amount of active sessions for that instance in DynamoDb.

 - **Session End**:
   When a session ends, the GameSim service notifies the Metadata Service which in turn reduces the amount of active sessions in
-  RDS.
+  DynamoDb.

 - **Failure Detection**:
-  If a GameSim instance misses heartbeat intervals, the Metadata Service marks it as unavailable, removes it from the pool, and reduces the amount of active sessions in RDS.
+  If a GameSim instance misses heartbeat intervals, the Metadata Service marks it as unavailable, removes it from the pool, and reduces the amount of active sessions in DynamoDb.

 ![GameSim Registration](img/2-gamesim-registration.png)